 5. Painful losses and failures makes you stronger.

 The sea is not always calm.
 The most dramatic episode of One Piece could be seen during Goin’ Merry’s farewell to the Strawhats.
 It was so intense that even I as an audience got carried away.
 It was also very painful to watch because they consider their ship as their own “Nakama”.

 Next would be Ace’s death in front of Luffy.
 Imagine your brother getting killed in front of you.
 That must have been really painful.

 But these aching experiences only made them stronger than ever.
 It’s the same as life.
 There are those moments that we hit rock bottom and its really difficult to get over them.

 These lessons from One Piece are so powerful it resonates with fans.
 If we learn to perceive the positive side of our predicament and focus on growth, the good will always surprise us with tremendous happiness.

 My failures and losses on board turned out to be stepping stones, and sometimes, slingshot for positive growth in my life.
 We learn a lot when some inspector comes on board and we fail to answer their questions.
 As long as we take this positively and improve ourselves, we will be ready when they come next time.

 6. Find mentors.

-This is similar with us.
+It’s similar with us especially on board.
 Alone, we can only take ourselves to a certain level.
-But if we submit to a discipleship from someone whom we acknowledge better than us, we can soar to great new heights unlocking our potential along the way.
+But if we submit to a discipleship from someone whom we acknowledge better than us, we can soar to great new heights unlocking our potential.